Texas Cichlid Care Guide: The Only Cichlid Native to the United States

 Common Health Issues And Prevention

 When owning a Texas Cichlid, there are certain illnesses that can affect it.
 Fin Rot and Ich are two of the most frequent issues for these fish, requiring special care to prevent or treat.
-Fin rot usually isn’t a serious condition with these fish, but their weakened state could make them a target.
+Fin rot isn’t a serious condition with these fish, but their weakened state could make them a target.

 Keeping an orderly tank environment is key in avoiding injuries as well as providing proper conditions with regard to water temperature stability.
 This helps create a stress-free atmosphere for your pet cichlids and also reduces their risk of getting Ich.

 Injuries are the major thing you will likely deal with aggressive fish.
-Because they will fight with each other, there is a chance of a severe wound. if this happens, separate the fish and treat it with antibiotics.
+Because they will fight with each other, there is a chance of a severe wound.
+If this happens, separate the fish and treat it with antibiotics.
 If treatment does become necessary, then over-the-counter medications should do the trick!

 Frequently Asked Questions